scikit-build/scikit-build-core/docs/migration_guide.md

 - The UseCython CMake module distributed with scikit-build is not currently supported.
 For examples on how to use Cython, see [our getting started guide](./getting_started.md) for now.
 - The `SKBUILD_CONFIGURE_OPTIONS` environment variable is now named `SKBUILD_CMAKE_ARGS` for consistency.
 - The `SKBUILD_BUILD_OPTIONS` environment variable is not yet supported.

-## Misc changes

-- sdist builds will not follow symlinks
+Some specific features are accessible using alternative variables.
+In particular, use `CMAKE_BUILD_PARALLEL_LEVEL` or `SKBUILD_CMAKE_VERBOSE` to control build parallelism or CMake verbosity directly.